OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * See General controls
 * See controls for development-time protection
 * MORETRAINDATA: Increasing the amount of non-malicious data makes training more robust against poisoned examples - provided that these poisoned examples are small in number.
 One way to do this is through data augmentation - the creation of artificial training set samples that are small variations of existing samples.
+  Links to standards:
+  * TODOGROUP: Mentioned anywhere in our scope?

 * DATAQUALITYCONTROL.
 Perform quality control on data including detecting poisoned samples through statistical deviation or pattern recognition.
 For important data and scenarios this may involve human verification.
   Particularity: standard quality control needs to take into account that data may have maliciously been changed.
   TODO: elaborate on RONI and tRONI training sample selection

+  Links to standards:
+  * TODOGROUP: Mentioned anywhere in our scope?

-* TODO: Feature squeezing
+* TODOGROUP: Feature squeezing
-* TODO: Transferability blocking
+* TODOGROUP: Transferability blocking
-* TODO: (weight)Bagging - see Annex C in ENISA 2021
+* TODOGROUP: (weight)Bagging - see Annex C in ENISA 2021
-* TODO: TRIM algorithm - see Annex C in ENISA 2021
+* TODOGROUP: TRIM algorithm - see Annex C in ENISA 2021
-* TODO: STRIP technique (after model evaluation)  - see Annex C in ENISA 2021
+* TODOGROUP: STRIP technique (after model evaluation)  - see Annex C in ENISA 2021

 ### 3.1.2.
 Development-time model poisoning
 This threat refers to manipulating behaviour of the model by manipulating the engineering elements that lead to the model  (including the parameters during development time), eg. through supplying, changing components, code, or configuration.
 In some cases, the model is trained externally and supplied as-is, which also introduces a model poisoning threat.